na-na-hi/renget/archive/smgenlorePh2P1.md

    Now in India, Susano-O finds Agni as a fire-vortex with another ebil cloud above his head.

    Susano-O goes to intervene, Agni thinks Susano-O is there to kill him and tries to explain what he knows.
 Agni explains he's not turned *ebil*, and that the cloud is actually organic; before an unidentifiable corpse lands, showing it's a mysterious winged animal.
 Agni points Susano-O in the direction of Egypt / Neith for a lead on things.
-   Once there, Neith gives him a cute pep talk to forgive himself over his guilt for Amaterasu, and says it's probably a death god up to no good (since the only divine entities cloud'd so far were the undead and beasts).
-From there, Anubis makes a spot reappearance, and explains there's a new death God in town that's beginning to make moves for himself in the chaos, that has control over bats (leading to Susano-O to connect the dots with the winged animal corpse).
+   Once there, Neith gives him a cute pep talk to forgive himself over his guilt for Amaterasu, and says it's probably a Death God up to no good (since the only divine entities cloud'd so far were the undead and beasts).
+From there, Anubis makes a spot reappearance, and explains there's a new Death God in town that's beginning to make moves for himself in the chaos, that has control over bats (leading to Susano-O to connect the dots with the winged animal corpse).
-   Anubis says he'll take on the new Bat-God in the West *(who could it be?!)* if Susano-O sails North to check if it's the Greek or Norse Death Gods up to no good.
+   Anubis says he'll take on the new Bat-God in the West *(who could it be?!)*, provided Susano-O sails North to check out if it's the Greek or Norse Death Gods up to no good.

 -> ![Plains](https://files.catbox.moe/74jkmy.jpg) <-

    En-route, Susano-O is jumped by Scylla far away from Messina, who kills half his cre- HOLY FUCKING SHIT SUSANO-O FUCKING KILLS SCYLLA WITH A HEAVY JUMPING DOWNWARD SLASH! *He ain't fucking around.* But alas, not without his ship sinking as a result.
 After a being slowed from the capsize, his bum-ass washes up in Greece and has to walk the rest of the way.
    He heads through a coastal forest, is pounced by Arachne, and gets his sword ensnar- HOLY FUCKING SHIT SUSANO-O FUCKING CRUMPLES ARACHNE'S JAW WITH ONE PUNCH!
 It's not clear if she's actually fucking dead from that one strike, has had her jaw shattered completely or is just reeling like a high school girl who just broke a nail, but either way, flying animals overhead, he carries on.

    Once he reaches the throne room of Olympus, he gets swarmed by the mystery flying cloud-animals.
-Cut to Susano-O doppelgangers kicking the shit out of him on the ground and making him feel really self-conscious over the 'cave incident' with Amaterasu, Hades actually comes out of hiding and *helps* Susano-O by dispelling the swarm for him.
+Cut to Susano-O doppelgangers kicking the shit out of him on the ground and making him feel really self-conscious over the 'cave incident' with Amaterasu, Hades actually comes out of hiding and then *helps* Susano-O by dispelling the swarm for him.
 Hades friendly-ly explains that Susano-O got cloud'd, and sends him North again to check on Hel ~~to cover his own alibi~~ with a reassuring pat on the back and a trustworthy smile.

    Susano-O, now in the snow-thick Roman countryside, is severely weakened *(since Cold + Inland doesn't work for a Summer Storm + Sea God out of his turf)*.
-   Sylvanus appears and explains that Thor got cloud'd, and is now trying to pick a fight with Terra.
+   Susano stumbles into Sylvanus en-route.
+Sylvanus explains that Thor got cloud'd, and is now trying to pick a fight with Terra.
 Terra is on the defensive, 'trying' to mind her own business - but the two still have still completely ~~obliterated~~ renovated the landscape, creating a huge indentation-valley which they're fighting in.
 Nobody can hear a thing between the thunder and earthquakes, but Sylvanus takes Susano-O to Terra via some underground caverns.
 Susano-O uses some of his remaining strength to have the winds clear the sky and take the snowstorm away, which takes away Thor with it.
 Terra quietly nods to Susano-O in thanks, Susano-O continues to give chase, travelling to Scandinavia - now convinced it's Hel off the back of Ragnarok who's causing all this trouble.

 -> ![Tundra](https://files.catbox.moe/6ivnom.jpg) <-

-   Now at the Bifrost *(the Norse Interdimensional Rainbow-Bridge)*, Susano-O fights Thor in Asgard proper, which as been completely obliterated by Fenrir (who still on the loose somewhere in the Norse Pantheon); leaving only cloud'd Thor behind.
-Thor tears the place up even more in blind rage, Susano-O is saved at the last moment by Tyr, who gets Thor to fuck off by appealing to what little consciousness he had left.
+   Now at the Bifrost *(the Norse Interdimensional Rainbow-Bridge)*, Susano-O fights Thor in Asgard proper, which as been completely obliterated by Fenrir (who still on the loose somewhere in the Norse Pantheon); leaving only a cloud'd Thor behind.
+Thor tears Asgard up even more in a blinded rage, Susano-O is saved at the last moment by Tyr, who gets Thor to fuck off by appealing to what little consciousness he had left.
 Susano-O explains it's Hel's fault, except Tyr retorts that it can't be, because it only started after she was 'dealt with' *(hence, after Phase 1, she's been beaten and captured)*.
    Thor returns, cloud'd again.
 Susano-O and Tyr pin him down before getting swarm'd by the cloud too.
 Susano-O manages to resist the doppelganger onslaught this time, before it reveals .... *(?!)*

 -> ![Mountains](https://files.catbox.moe/npnbxp.jpg) <-